probot/stale/README.md

 An easy way to check and see which issues or pull requests will initially be marked as stale is to add the `updated` search qualifier to either the issue or pull request page filter for your repository: `updated:<2017-07-01`.
 Adjust the date to be 60 days ago (or whatever you set for `daysUntilStale`) to see which issues or pull requests will be marked.

+## Why did only some issues and pull requests get marked stale?

+To avoid triggering abuse prevention mechanisms on GitHub, only 30 issues and pull requests will be marked or closed per hour.
+If your repository has more than that, it will just take a few hours or days to mark them all.

 ## Deployment

 See [docs/deploy.md](docs/deploy.md) if you would like to run your own instance of this plugin.